 What could I make with the wild garlic?

 Well, I definitely wanted to make the most of the wild garlic I'd picked.
-I decided to make two recipes with it to begin with, a sausage and wild garlic stew, which I'll share the recipe for soon, and these savoury scones with cheese and wild garlic.
+I decided to make two recipes with it to begin with, a sausage and wild garlic stew, and these savoury scones with cheese and wild garlic.

 The scones were strangely enough inspired by a recipe I haven't even tried yet!
 My mum is always telling me about some cheese and watercress scones she makes and I am always thinking I must make something similar!
 Well, I know that watercress and wild garlic are not the same but that is how my mind was working.